Allow ssh connection using ssh agent

 oneuser login command could use the ssh agent.
 The attach series of patches adds this, along with some clean-up.

-#1 Updated by Jean-Philippe Garcia Ballester about 6 years ago
+#1 Updated by Jean-Philippe Garcia Ballester over 6 years ago

 - File 0007-Use-signature-instead-of-private-encryption-in-ssh-a.patch added